MSN in Health Informatics

 Students should review the school's website closely to find out of there are any restrictions, however.
 Some schools have a time limit as to when a program needs to be completed (i.e., within six years) and how many courses can be taken per semester.

 The master's program also includes a capstone or thesis project.
-This project demonstrates that the student can apply what they've learned to real-world situations, and also demonstrates the ability to identify a clinical issue and develop evidenced-based solutions.
+This project demonstrates that the student can apply what they've learned to real-world situations, and also demonstrates the ability to identify a clinical issue and develop evidence-based solutions.

 The United States Department of Education endorses agencies that accredit nursing programs across the nation.
 By having the school accredited by nationally-recognized organizations (such as the CCNE or ACEN), students can be assured that courses can be transferred to other schools, are eligible for federal financial aid, and will fulfill licensing requirements in most states.